RohanSengupta326/TogetherFunds_Assignment/README.md

 #### How to install :

-- Clone this repository after forking using `git clone https://github.com/<your-username>/Together_Assignment.git`.
+- Clone this repository after forking using `git clone https://github.com/<your-username>/TogetherFunds_Assignment.git`.
-- `cd TogetherAssignment`.
+- `cd TogetherFunds_Assignment`.
 - `flutter pub get` to get all the dependencies.
 - `flutter run` to run the project on connected device / emulator or, run from your IDE.